theKashey/ts-referent/README.md

 });
 ```

-#### Note on declaration merging and package references
+#### Note on declaration merging and project references

-Package references do affect module augmentation due the way `d.ts` is generated from the source files.
+Project references do affect module augmentation due the way `d.ts` is generated from the source files.
 If augmentation is no longer working for you please
 check [related issue](https://github.com/microsoft/TypeScript/issues/42853) and (long story short) write `d.ts`
 manually.